gitlabform/gitlabform/docs/reference/webhooks.md

 ## Examples:

-Example1: only the first hook will be deleted.
+Example 1: only the first hook will be deleted.
 Here, omitting the `enforce` key altogether achieves the same result.

 ```yaml
 projects_and_groups: